messagebot/ah-elasticsearch-orm/README.md

 ### Aggregation
 Return counts of instances based on keys you specify, over a date range.

-`api.elasticsearch.aggregation(api, alias, searchKeys, searchValues, start, end, dateField, agg, aggField, interval, cacheTime, callback)`
+`api.elasticsearch.aggregation(alias, searchKeys, searchValues, start, end, dateField, agg, aggField, interval, cacheTime, callback)`
-- `api`: The API object.
 - `alias`: The Alias (or specific index) you want to search in
 - `searchKeys`: An array of keys you expect to search over.
 - `searchValues`: An array of the values you want to exist for searchKeys.